 The Chief Psychiatrist also provides advice and support for other legislation that overlaps with the Mental Health Act 2009, including the Advance Care Directives Act 2013, Consent to Medical Treatment and Palliative Care Act 1995 and the Guardianship and Administration Act 1993.

-Current versions of all Acts are available at South Australian Legislation.
+Current versions of all Acts are available at the SA Legislation website.